TeamNewPipe/NewPipe/.github/ISSUE_TEMPLATE/bug_report.md

 Tell us what happens instead.

 ### Screenshots/Screen records
 If applicable, add screenshots or a screen recording to help explain your problem.
-Github should support uploading them directly in the issue field.
+GitHub should support uploading them directly in the issue field.
 If your file is too big, feel free to paste a link from an image/video hoster here instead.

 ### Logs
 If your bug includes a crash, please head over to the [incredible bugreport to markdown converter](https://teamnewpipe.github.io/CrashReportToMarkdown/).
 Copy the result.
 Paste it here: